vb64/telegram.email.notify/docs/en/messaging.md

 When you send the first message to the chat from the new mailbox, the bot will ask you for confirmation of receiving emails from this address.
 To prevent a bot from writing to the chat, delete it from the corresponding channel/group.

+The size of the text of the letter published via EmailGateBot should not exceed 100 Kb.
+The total size of the letter, including files attached to the letter, should not exceed 30 Mb.
+Messages exceeding these limits are ignored by the bot.

 - Go to [@EmailGateBot](http://t.me/EmailGateBot?start=utm_KDaxQG000_github-en-messaging)
 - Return [to TOC](guide.md)
 - Next: ['stoplist' and 'allowlist'](stop_allow_list.md)